Share incentive plan

-The Share Incentive Plan (SIP) was first introduced in the UK in 2000.
-SIPs are a HMRC (His Majesty's Revenue & Customs) approved, tax efficient all employee plan, which provides companies with the flexibility to tailor the plan to meet their business needs.
-SIPs are becoming increasingly popular with companies that want to engage their workforce and recruit and retain key employees.
-From 6 April 2014, HMRC approval will no longer be required for a SIP to obtain tax benefits.
-Instead, an employer is required to self-certify that the SIP meets the requirements of the relevant legislation.
-Accordingly, from 6 April 2014, a SIP may no longer be referred to as an HMRC approved plan.
+Share incentive plans (SIPs) are employment-related stock grant and stock purchase programs in the United Kingdom.
+They were first introduced in 2000.
+SIPs are a HMRC (His Majesty's Revenue & Customs) approved, tax efficient all-employee benefit.
+Before 6 April 2014, HMRC approval was required for a SIP to obtain tax benefits.
+Since then, an employer is required to self-certify that the SIP meets the requirements of the relevant legislation.
+Accordingly, from 6 April 2014, a SIP may no longer be referred to as an HMRC-approved plan.

-As of February 2020, SIPs are one of 4 employee share schemes in the UK, alongside Share Option Plans (CSOPs), Enterprise Management Incentives (EMI), and Savings Related Share Option Schemes (SAYE).
+As of February 2020, SIPs are one of four employee share schemes in the UK, alongside share option plans (CSOPs), enterprise management incentives (EMIs), and savings-related share option schemes (SAYE).

-There are 4 main elements to the SIP from which companies can choose to use one or more of the following: Free Shares, Partnership Shares, Matching Shares, Dividend Shares.
+There are four main elements to the SIP from which companies can choose to use one or more of the following: Free Shares, Partnership Shares, Matching Shares, Dividend Shares.

-Free Shares
+Free shares

-Companies can give up to £3,600 of Free Shares to employees in each tax year (from 6 April 2014).
+Companies can give up to £3,600 of free shares to employees in each tax year (from 6 April 2014).
 A participating employee can only take their Free Shares out of the SIP in the 3-year period from the date of award if they leave the company.
 Income Tax and National Insurance may be payable on the market value of the shares at the date of removal, unless they leave due to injury or disability, redundancy, if the company or part of the business they work for is sold out of the group, retirement, or death.

 If Free Shares are removed between 3 and 5 years from the date of award, then Income Tax and National Insurance will be due on the lower value of the Free Shares at the date of award and their market value on the date on which they are withdrawn from the SIP.

 If the Free Shares remain in the SIP for more than 5 years, there will be no Income Tax or National Insurance liability when the shares are removed from the SIP.
 In certain circumstances, prescribed by HMRC, there will be no Income Tax or National Insurance liability when the employee leaves the company, no matter how long the shares have been held in the plan.